wp-plugins/responsive-column-widgets/readme.txt

 * **PHP code and Shortcode** - use them to display the widgets in theme template or in posts/pages.
 * **Default Sidebars Integration** - The sidebars defined by your theme also can be displayed in columns.
 * **Auto Insert** - The widget box can be embedded automatically without the shortcode.
-* **Sidebar Encapsulation** - With the widget that the plugin provides, the whole sidebar contents can be embedded as a widget item into another sidebar.
+* **Sidebar Encapsulation** - This is *widgets in widget* functionality.
+With the widget that the plugin provides, the whole sidebar contents can be embedded as a widget item into another sidebar.
 * **Column Span** - column spans are configurable so that you can set wider widget areas.
 * **Cache** - the output can be cached and the cache lifetime is configurable.
 * **Custom Array** - if you can code PHP, you can pass an array to the plugin's filter so that your array contents can be rendered in multiple columns instead of widgets.